michaelgichia/bc-6-QuizApp/README.md

 * QuizApp is a command-line application

-## Requirements
+## QuizApp should have the following features:

 * List of all the available quizzes in your library

 * Import a new quiz from a JSON file

 * Start taking a new quiz

 * List all the online quizzes

 * Download a quiz to your library

 * Publish a local quiz to the online library

 * Add in an online quiz repository using Firebase

 ## Installation and setup
 ###### Clone the repo